FuelLabs/sway-standards/standards/src11-security-information/README.md

 # Motivation

 White hat hackers may find bugs or exploits in contracts which they want to report to the project for safeguarding of funds.
 It is not immedietely obvious from a ContractId, who the right person to contact is.
-This standarad aims to make the process of bug reporting as smooth as possible
+This standard aims to make the process of bug reporting as smooth as possible

 # Prior Art